yashkc2025/shortier/README.md

 shortier azure.microsoft.com
 ```

-You can also define whgich service to use by adding `--type` argument.
+You can also define which service to use by adding `--type` argument.
 For example to use clckru use

 ```shell